camunda/camunda-bpm-platform/CONTRIBUTING.md

 * `group:` Arbitrary labels that we can define to group tickets.
 If you create this, please add a DRI to the description to make sure someone has ownership, e.g. to decide if we still need the label
 * `potential:` Issues that we are potentially releasing with the given version.
 This is not a guarantee and does not express high confidence.
 * `hacktoberfest-` labels for hacktoberfest contributions.
 This prefix cannot be changed.
 It is a rule of Hacktoberfest to name it like that.
-* `scope`: The technical scope in which the ticket makes changes.
+* `scope:` The technical scope in which the ticket makes changes.
 * `type`: Issue type.
 Every issue should have exactly one of these labels.
 They are automatically added when you create a new issue from a template.
 * `version:` Issues that will be released (with high confidence) with the given version.